Drewpeifer/medialytics/README.md

 # Getting Started
 Clone the repository to a local directory on your computer, or download the repository as a zip file and extract the contents.
 Open the contents in a text editor and do the following:

-* At the top of `scripts.js`, set the `serverIp` variable equal to your Plex server's public IP (found in Plex Settings > Remote Access)
+1. At the top of `scripts.js`, set the `serverIp` variable equal to your Plex server's public IP (found in Plex Settings > Remote Access)
-* At the top of `scripts.js`, set the `serverToken` variable equal to your **PRIVATE** plex token ([instructions on locating token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)) **Do not share this value with anyone!** If compromised, generate a new one (instructions in previous link).
+1. At the top of `scripts.js`, set the `serverToken` variable equal to your **PRIVATE** plex token. **Do not share this value with anyone!** If compromised, generate a new one ([instructions on locating and generating a token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))
-* Drag `index.html` into a browser
+1. Drag `index.html` into a browser
-* You should now see your server IP in the "Targeted Server" section of the page, and links to any available libraries on that server (Movie and TV only).
+1. You should now see your server IP in the "Targeted Server" section of the page, and links to any available libraries on that server (Movie and TV only).

 If you know HTML/CSS/JS you can edit the code to your liking.
 All the application logic and parsing is done in `scripts.js`, styling is in `styles.css`, and the page elements are in `index.html`.